methnen/m-chart/readme.txt

 = 1.5.1 =

-* Fix for image genreation due to changes in Highcharts 5.0
+* Fix for image generation due to changes in Highcharts 5.0

 = 1.5 =